juhovh/imakes/README.md

 The order_by parameter can contain a list of order parameters in the format field_(asc|desc).
 Supported fields are `id`, `title`, `author`, `timestamp` and `favorited` the default being always `id_asc`, except for favorites by user search where the default is favorite timestamp only relevant for that particular search query.
+The field `favorited` refers to the number of people that have favorited a particular message and the field `id` refers to the growing ID number of the messages.
 If only field name is specified or the sorting order is unknown, then `asc` is always used as the default.
 If multiple order_by parameters are given, the first ones will always have higher precedence than the latter ones.

 ### Message search results